 Abandonment by one spouse may also bar eligibility for spousal support.
 Abandonment, as defined by O.C.G.A. §19-5-3(7), occurs when one spouse leaves the marital home for one year or more with the intent to end the marriage.
 A Milton spousal support attorney can help you determine whether your circumstances qualify you for alimony.

 Family law judges have a tremendous amount of discretion in spousal support cases.
 The court will review the facts of the case and determine an appropriate payment amount.
-A knowledgeable family law attorney could advocate on your behalf and help you obtain the support that you need.
+A knowledgeable attorney could advocate on your behalf and help you obtain the support you need.

 A Milton spousal support lawyer can help you reach a mutually beneficial resolution that adequately meets your individual needs.
 Call our intake team today to schedule a consultation to determine what may be possible in your case.